wso2/docs-mg/en/docs/how-tos/security/rejecting-revoked-tokens.md

    - Default etcd based persistent notifier implementation will be used.

 !!! info
-    **Before you begin** make sure to configure your Security Token Service (STS) and start it.
+    **Before you begin** make sure to configure your Security Token Service (STS)<sup>*</sup> and start it.
 In addition, when working with real-time notifications, you need to define the JMS map message payload in the following format.

     ```json
     "payloadData": [
       {